Updated on September 7th, 2023

 Debt letters are sent from both creditors (lenders) and debtors (borrowers) for the purpose of managing debts (such as loans).
-Letters should be sent via certified mail in order to prove the letter was sent.
+These letters should be sent via certified mail the provide proof that it was sent and received.
 Using a pre-formatted template ensures the letter contains the necessary wording to remain legally valid.
-While debt letters do not typically require a signature, having the sender sign on the bottom of the document can improve its legitimacy.
+While debt letters do not typically require a signature, having the sender sign at the bottom of the document can improve its legitimacy.

-- Used for communicating with debtors and creditors, whether it’s to clear, verify, collect, and/or dispute a debt.
+- Used for communicating with debtors and creditors, whether it’s to clear, verify, collect, or dispute a debt.

 - Debt collection practices are governed by the FDCPA (§§ 1692-1692p).

 Credit Report Dispute Letter – Used for disputing information contained within a credit report provided by any of the three (3) major credit bureaus.

 Debt Collection Letter – A document sent from a creditor or debt collector to a debtor requesting payment for an unsettled debt.

 Debt Forgiveness Letter – Informs the debtor that all of their debt has been cleared, officially ending their financial obligations to the creditor.

 Debt Release Letter – Lets the debtor know that all debt has been paid and they are resolved from their financial commitment.